 Day 8: Gili Gede to Lombok Airport via Sukarare Village & Banyumulek Village

-These traditional villages are some of the local centers for handicrafts, with Sukarare best known for its traditional weaving, and Banyumulek known for its pottery.
-Watch as the local artisans demonstrate their weaving and pottery techniques using traditional tools, whilst learning about the history of the villages and the people who live there.
+These traditional villages are some of the local centers for handicrafts, with Sukarare best known for its traditional weaving and Banyumulek known for its pottery.
+Watch as the local artisans demonstrate their weaving and pottery techniques using traditional tools while learning about the history of the villages and the people who live there.